markjivko/kronup-php/docs/Model/PayloadAssmUpdate.md

 new \Kronup\Model\PayloadAssmUpdate();
 ```

-Payload object required to update a Value Item assumption
+Payload object required to update a Feature assumption

 ## Payload setters